 A. CBD vape cartridges

 CBD vape cartridges are individual pre-filled containers/tanks.
 Designed to screw or hook onto a vape pen battery.
 Convenient and easy to use.
 No need to fill them up yourself.
 Best for beginners.
 The only downside is they’re more expensive in the long-run.
-Only use them for a short while until you’re ready to purchase a refillable CBD vape pen or CBD vape kit.
+Only use them for a short while until you’re ready to purchase a refillable CBD vape pen or vape kit.

 Benefits & uses of CBD vape cartridges